 Paste your URL.
-In about 60 seconds we tell you if your app could be sued, fined, or has code that isn’t legally yours — and give you a one-line fix to paste into Cursor or Claude.
+In about 60 seconds we flag patterns that could lead to lawsuits, fines, or code you may not own — and give you a one-line fix to paste into Cursor or Claude.

 Can it get you sued?
 US accessibility law (ADA) hit 3,117 websites with lawsuits in 2025 alone.
 The most-cited problems: missing form labels, low color contrast, and images without alt text.
 We find every instance on your app.

-Can it get you fined?
-If you have EU users and any tracking pixel — Meta, Google, TikTok — loads before they click “Accept,” that’s a GDPR violation.
+Could it get you fined?
+If you have EU users and any tracking pixel — Meta, Google, TikTok — loads before they click “Accept,” that may be a GDPR violation.
 We watch every network call your app makes on first load.

 Do you own the code?
-The US Copyright Office said in January 2025 that code only an AI wrote isn’t yours.
-Worse: AI sometimes copies open-source code that forces you to release your code.
-We scan your bundle for both.
+Per the US Copyright Office (January 2025), code only an AI wrote may not be copyrightable.
+Worse: AI sometimes copies open-source code in ways that could force you to release your own code.
+We scan your bundle for both signals.

 # What we saw when your page loaded: